Fanzine: Media

+Film

-Horror film
+Horror

 As with comics zines, horror film fanzines grew from related interest within science fiction fan publications.
 Trumpet, edited by Tom Reamy, was a 1960s SF zine that branched into horror film coverage.
 Alex Soma's Horrors of the Screen, Calvin T. Beck's Journal of Frankenstein (later Castle of Frankenstein) and Gary Svehla's Gore Creatures were the first horror fanzines created as more serious alternatives to the popular Forrest J Ackerman 1958 magazine Famous Monsters of Filmland.
 Gore Creatures began in 1961 and continues today as the prozine (and specialty publisher) Midnight Marquee.
 Garden Ghouls Gazette—a 1960s horror title under the editorship of Dave Keil, then Gary Collins—was eventually headed by the late Frederick S. Clarke (1949–2000) and in 1967 became the respected journal Cinefantastique.
 It later became a prozine under journalist-screenwriter Mark A. Altman and has continued as a webzine.

 Mark Frank's Photon—notable for the inclusion of an 8x10 photo in each issue—was another 1960s zine that lasted into the 1970s.
-Richard Klemensen's Little Shoppe of Horrors, having a particular focus on "Hammer Horrors", began in 1972 and is still publishing as of 2023.
+Richard Klemensen's Little Shoppe of Horrors, having a particular focus on "Hammer Horrors", began in 1972 and is still publishing as of 2025.
+The Animation Journal (1964-1966) edited by Indiana natives Steve Towsley and Bill Shrock was perhaps the first fanzine devoted to the makers of stop-motion animated monsters.

 The Baltimore-based Black Oracle (1969–1978) from writer-turned-John Waters repertory member George Stover was a diminutive zine that evolved into the larger-format Cinemacabre.
 Stover's Black Oracle partner Bill George published his own short-lived zine The Late Show (1974–1976; with co-editor Martin Falck), and later became editor of the Cinefantastique prozine spinoff Femme Fatales.
 In the mid-1970s, North Carolina teenager Sam Irvin published the horror/science-fiction fanzine Bizarre, which included his original interviews with UK actors and filmmakers; Irvin would later become a producer-director in his own right.

 Japanese Fantasy Film Journal (JFFJ) (1968–1983) from Greg Shoemaker covered Toho's Godzilla and his Asian brethren.
 Japanese Giants (JG) was founded by Stephen Mark Rainey in 1974 and was published for 30 years.
 In 1993, G-FAN was published, and reached its 100th regularly published issue in Fall 2012.
 FXRH (Special effects by Ray Harryhausen) (1971–1976) was a specialized zine co-created by future Hollywood FX artist Ernest D. Farino.

+Conclave

+The 2024 film Conclave directed by Edward Berger gained a significant following online.
+A fanzine for the film was published which co-founder Susan Bin described as "a snapshot of the fandom".
+By February 2025, the zine “has already raised an estimated $45,000 for charities including the Intersex Human Rights Fund.”